32 terms starting with T.

 A position fix obtained by simultaneously measuring horizontal angles between three charted objects using a sextant or compass.

-- Tokyo Memorandum of Understanding
+- Tokyo Memorandum of Understanding (Tokyo MOU)

 A regional port state control arrangement covering the Asia-Pacific region, established in 1993 with 21 member authorities.